pkmn/dmg/TESTING.md

 - `generate-test` <s>may have</s> almost certainly has bugs - pay close attention to the generation ranges selected and that the breakdowns are minimal and logical.
 You may find it necessary to fix `generate-test` itself in the process of testing something else.

+## Integration

+TODO - also cover above how `generate-test` performs integration testing on the spot?

 ## Coverage